Helix Piercing 101: Everything You Need to Know

 Helix piercing is a popular form of ear piercing that involves creating a hole in the cartilage on the upper part of the ear.
 While helix piercing can be a great way to add some edge or glamour to your look, it’s important to be aware of its risks and potential complications.
 Here are some specific risks associated with helix piercing:

-READ Orbital Piercing 101: Everything You Need to Know
+READ Industrial Piercing 101: Everything You Need to Know

 1. Infection: Any time you create an opening in your skin, there is a risk of infection.
 Helix piercings can become infected due to bacteria entering the wound during the healing process.
 Signs of infection include redness, swelling, pain, and discharge from the pierced area.